zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 -   *.aac*: Small file size with low sound fidelity

 Ensure that the saving directory in the application exists and is writable.
-This method is usually called after the `joinChannelByToken` method.
+Call this method after the `joinChannelByToken` method.
 The recording automatically stops when the `leaveChannel` method is called.

 <table>
 <colgroup>